Flag of Iceland: Laws regarding the flag

 On 17 June 1944, the day Iceland became a republic, a law was issued that dealt with the national flag and the coat of arms.
-To date, this is the only major law to have been made about the flag and coat of arms, aside from two laws made in 1991: one that defines official flag days as well as the time of day the flag can be drawn, and another that defines the specific colours that the Icelandic flag is composed of (until then, the colouring had followed by convention; the new law set the common custom in stone).
+To date, this is the only major law to have been made about the flag and coat of arms, aside from two laws made in 1991: one that defines official flag days as well as the time of day the flag can be drawn, and another that defines the specific colours comprising the Icelandic flag.
+(The law codified what had been common custom.)

 The law describes the dimensions of both the common flag and special governmental flags used by embassies and the Ministry of Foreign Affairs.
-It also goes into details of usage, such as how the flag should be attached in different situations such as on a flagpole, a house and on different kinds of ships.
+It also goes into details of usage, such as how the flag should be attached in different situations such as on a flagpole, on a house and on different kinds of ships.

 According to the law, using the flag is a privilege and not a right.
 The owner must follow instructions on its usage and make sure that his or her flag is in mint condition regarding colouring, wear and tear.
-It also states that no-one shall disrespect the flag in act or word, subject to a fine or imprisonment of up to one year.
+It also states that no one shall disrespect the flag in act or word, subject to a fine or imprisonment of up to one year.

 The original law stated in its seventh article that another law would be set regarding official flag days and the time of day that the flag may be flown, but such a law was not put into effect until almost 50 years later in 1991.
-This law states that the flag shall not be flown until 7 o'clock in the morning, that it should preferably not be flown beyond sunset but that it must not be flown beyond midnight.
-However, if the flag is raised at an outdoor assembly, an official gathering, funeral or a memorial the flag may be flown as long as the event lasts, though never beyond midnight.
+This law states that the flag shall not be flown until 7:00 in the morning and it should preferably not be flown beyond sunset but that it must not be flown beyond midnight.
+However, if the flag is raised at an outdoor assembly, an official gathering, funeral or a memorial the flag may be flown as long as the event lasts though never beyond midnight.

-Official flag days
+Icelandic flag days

 According to Law No. 5 of 23 January 1991, the following are nationally sanctioned flag days.
 On these days the flag must be raised at official buildings, and those under the supervision of officials and special representatives of the state.
 Any additions to the list below can be decided each year by the Prime Minister's Office.
 On these days, the flag must be fully drawn, except on Good Friday where it must be drawn at half-mast.